entando/entando-docs/vuepress/docs/next/tutorials/cms/digital-assets-tutorial.md

 ## Configuring Allowed File Extensions for Upload

-The types of files that can be uploaded to an Entando applicaiton are controlled by configuration in the server side of the app builder.
+The types of files that can be uploaded to an Entando application are controlled by configuration in the server side of the app builder.
 If you're using the quickstart this will be the `entando-de-app`.